omareldeeb/tum-moodle-downloader/Readme.md

 (see the section below for more information on the configuration)
 * run
 `$ python3 src/main.py download course`
-to download resources from the specified Moodle Course based on your configuration in `src/download_config.json`
+to download resources from the specified Moodle course based on your configuration in `src/download_config.json`
 * run
 `$ python3 src/main.py download course file_pattern destination`